elyor-doniyorov/space-travelers/README.md

 ## Acknowledgments

 - A special thanks to Microverse for inspiring this project.
-We are indebted to you all at Microverse
+We are indebted to you all at Microverse inc
 - A special thanks goes to all our peers at Microverse for being there for us.

 ## 📝 License